BradleyCodeU/bradleycodeu.github.io/_apcsa/411_2d_arrays/WalkingSimulatorApp/instructions.md

     - Location[][] grid: A 2D array of Location objects.

-Constructor:
+Constructor requires two parameters: numberRows, numberColumns

-    - Initialize the Location[][] with specific dimensions.
+    - Initialize the Location[][] with numberRows and numberColumns.

     - Create a Scanner object that wraps a File object.
 For example... new Scanner(new File("locationStrings.txt"))